 - Access: Restricted, requiring caution and discretion.

-Vigny station , once a central point of rail transport, is today a deserted site invaded by nature.
+Vigny station , once a central point of rail transport, is today a deserted site overgrown by nature.

 Site Features